-A virtuoso improviser, Ash has developed a unique approach to the instrument creating innovative new performance techniques including methods of preparing the bass whilst performing and recording with some of the music's leading players, including Keith Tippett, Paul Dunmall, Phillip Gibbs, Eugene Chadbourne, Rhodri Davies, Mark Wastell, Patrick Farmer, Paul Dunmall, Dominic Lash, Alex Ward, Bruce Coates, Paul Hession and Christian Munthe.
+A virtuoso improviser, Ash has developed a unique approach to the instrument, creating innovative new performance techniques including methods of preparing the bass and performed and recorded with some of the genre's leading players and released a solo disc Psi on FMR in 2017.

-His work in the orchestral world has taken in everything from Gabrielli to Stockhausen and he has performed as principal double bass with various ensembles, as well as playing a great deal of chamber music and co-founding Ensemble Wreckhead with Adam Bell.
+His work in the orchestral world has taken in everything from Gabrielli to Stockhausen and he has performed as principal double bass with various ensembles, as well as playing a great deal of chamber music.

-As a composer, Ash has carved a niche as a creator of innovative scores that balance fine detail with freedom and flexibility whilst retaining a strong melodic sense.
-Recent commissions have been acclaimed for their original and inventive writing including; Flux (2006) and Hevelspending (2010) for the Lunar Saxophone Quartet, Songs of the Night (2007) for Joel Garthwaite, and XAS (2008) for himself and Louis-Michel Marion and Dance Miniatures (2013) for the Syzygy Saxophone Quartet and Shelter (2015), an opera for Asking4it productions.
-His works are published by Staunch Music, Recital Music and Alto Publications.
+As a composer, Ash has carved a reputation as a creator of innovative scores that balance fine detail with freedom and flexibility whilst retaining a strong melodic sense.
+Recent commissions have been acclaimed for their original and inventive writing including: Flux (2006) and Hevelspending (2010) for the Lunar Saxophone Quartet, Songs of the Night (2007) for Joel Garthwaite, XAS (2008) for himself and Louis-Michel Marion, Dance Miniatures (2013) for the Syzygy Saxophone Quartet, Natasha (2015-2018) for Asking4It, Etiäinen (2020) and Shadow Play (2021) for UPROAR, my way is in the sand flowing (2020) for Matthew Featherstone and Somewhere Becoming Rain (2021) for Trio Anima.

-He also works as an educator and has taught at The University of Glamorgan, Royal Welsh College of Music and Drama, Cardiff University, County Wexford School of Music (Ireland) and MusicTime School (Milan, Italy) and also teaches Mini Bass projects for Gwent Music.
+He also works as an educator and is a lecturer in musicology, composition and performance at Cardiff University.
+He has also taught at The University of Glamorgan and given masterclasses at the Royal Welsh College of Music and Drama, County Wexford School of Music (Ireland) and MusicTime School (Milan, Italy) and acted as an orchestra sectional and Mini Bass project tutor for Gwent Music.

-Ashley is a D'Addario Performing Artist and uses Zyex and Helicore bass strings.
+Ashley is a D'Addario Performing Artist and uses Helicore and Kaplan bass strings.

 Press Quotations and Testimonials